UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

     else:
         self.content.append(content)

-I think this is a little better -- strings are a pretty core type in Python, so it's not likely that anyone is going to need to use a "string-like" object.
+I think this is a little better.
+Srings are a pretty core type in Python, so it's not likely that anyone is going to need to use a "string-like" object.

 Duck Typing
 -----------

-The Python model of duck typing is: If quacks like a duck, then treat it like a duck.
+The Python model of duck typing is: if quacks like a duck, then treat it like a duck.

 But in this case, we're not actually rendering the object at this stage, so calling the method isn't appropriate.